The different seasons

 Other Seabird Species

-Little Penguin, Australasian Gannet, Arctic Tern*, Red-billed and Black-backed Gull.
-Also Pied, Black, Little Pied and Little Black Shag
+Little Penguin, Australasian Gannet, Arctic Tern*, Red-billed Gull, Southern Black-backed Gull, Pied Shag, Black Shag, Little Pied Shag and Little Black Shag.

 * means a species has only been seen once.